 This will keep you focused on the big picture.
 The second section is where you will enter any income you will receive within the month.

 The third and fourth sections technically are the same things although I list them separately.
-In the bill’s section, I only enter those bills that have a due date like your mortgage/rent, phone bill, and utilities.
+In the bill section, I only enter those bills that have a due date like your mortgage/rent, phone bill, and utilities.

 The fourth section is listed as expenses.
 This is where I list items that do not have a due date and whose amounts tend to fluctuate.
-As you can see in the example, I’ve included things like groceries and clothing.
+As you can see in the example, I’ve included things like groceries and

 While I can’t cut groceries out of my budget, I can reduce the amount budgeted by using my money wisely the next time I shop for food.
 Perhaps I can use coupons or avoid impulse buys.
-If money is tight, I might just remove my clothing allowance altogether.
+If money is tight, I might just remove my

-Sticking to your Goals
+Sticking to Your Goals

 Now, the bottom portion of the monthly budget will require some math so if you are bad with numbers, keep a calculator handy.